ykeselman-test/amorelli-sec-edgar-mcp/README.md

 ## License ⚖️

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute it.
-See the LICENSE file for details.
+This open-source project is licensed under the [GNU Affero General Public License v3.0 (AGPL-3.0)](LICENSE).
+This means:
+- You can use, modify, and distribute this software
+- If you modify and distribute it, you must release your changes under AGPL-3.0
+- If you run a modified version on a server, you must provide the source code to users
+- See the LICENSE file for full details

+For commercial licensing options or other licensing inquiries, please contact stefano@amorelli.tech.

 ---

-© 2025 [Stefano Amorelli](https://amorelli.tech) – Released under the [MIT license](LICENSE).
+© 2025 [Stefano Amorelli](https://amorelli.tech) – Released under the [GNU Affero General Public License v3.0](LICENSE).
 Enjoy! 🎉